Explaining open data can be difficult. Not the meaning of open data:

 - Being in control of workload.
 If services wait to do it then it’s far more likely to be imposed upon them.
 That’s harder to manage.

 - Access to funding.
 Councils are investing in open data.
 Open data project managers, programmes, online portals.
-None of that money is coming to libraries because people don’t believe that libraries have anything to do with providing data to the public.
+None of that money is coming to libraries.

 - Career success.
 Managers can be careerists.
 Not in a negative way, but they haven’t randomly fallen into management roles.
 There’s nothing like leading an innovative service to help a career.